yashm402/Bookstore-Inventory-GUI-with-SQL-Call/README.md

 # Library-GUI-with-SQL-Call

-This project dealt with creating a means to extract book data from a bookstore and create a workable interface for users to view the bookstore's information, such as inventory on hand.
+This project dealt with creating a python scrpit to extract book data from a bookstore using SQL calls and create a workable interface for users to view the bookstore's information with a GUI, such as inventory on hand.